MarioAvolio/AI-Project/assignment 2/procedures.md

 The reasoner should classify "City1" as an instance of the class "Capital" because it satisfies the condition "City and (capitalOf some Country)."
 "City2" and "City3" will not be classified as instances of "Capital" unless they are specified as capitals of countries in your ontology.

+Creating an inconsistency in an ontology typically involves introducing contradictory statements or axioms that lead to a logical contradiction.
+Here's a simple way to modify the ontology you've been working on to create an inconsistency:

+Let's say you have a class "Person" and an object property "hasSibling," which is defined as symmetric.
+To create an inconsistency, you can introduce a scenario where the symmetric property contradicts the relationships between individuals.
+Here's an example:

+1. **Initial Ontology:**

+   You have the following RDF triple representing a symmetric relationship between individuals:

+   - `Person1 hasSibling Person2`

+2. **Create an Inconsistent Assertion:**

+   Now, let's create an assertion that contradicts the symmetry of the "hasSibling" property:

+   - `Person1 hasSibling Person2`
+   - `Person2 hasSibling Person3` (Contradictory statement)

+   In this case, you are stating that Person2 is a sibling of both Person1 and Person3.
+However, the symmetric property "hasSibling" implies that if Person1 has a sibling relationship with Person2, then Person2 should also have a sibling relationship with Person1.
+But this is not the case for Person3, leading to an inconsistency.

+3. **Run a Reasoner:**

+   Use a reasoner like Pellet or HermiT integrated into Protege to check the consistency of your ontology.

+4. **Explanation of Inconsistency:**

+   When you run the reasoner, it will identify the inconsistency in your ontology.
+The inconsistency arises from the contradictory statements about the "hasSibling" property.
+Specifically:

+   - `Person1 hasSibling Person2` implies `Person2 hasSibling Person1` (due to the symmetry of the property).
+   - `Person2 hasSibling Person3` does not imply `Person3 hasSibling Person2` (as it contradicts the symmetry).

+   This contradiction results in an inconsistency because the property's symmetry cannot be satisfied with these assertions.
+The ontology becomes logically inconsistent because it violates the fundamental principle that a symmetric property must hold true in both directions.

+Creating inconsistencies in an ontology is usually unintentional and indicates a problem in the ontology's axioms or assertions.
+In practice, the goal is to ensure that the ontology is logically consistent to accurately represent knowledge about a domain.